Who We Are

 LSC is the single largest funder of civil legal aid for low-income Americans in the nation.
 Established in 1974, LSC operates as an independent 501(c)(3) nonprofit corporation that promotes equal access to justice and provides grants for high-quality civil legal assistance to low-income Americans.
-LSC distributes more than 90 percent of its total funding to 134 independent nonprofit legal aid programs with nearly 800 offices.
+LSC distributes more than 90 percent of its total funding to 134 independent nonprofit legal aid programs with more than 800 offices.

 LSC promotes equal access to justice by awarding grants to legal services providers through a competitive grants process; conducting compliance reviews and program visits to oversee program quality and compliance with statutory and regulatory requirements as well as restrictions that accompany LSC funding, and by providing training and technical assistance to programs.
 LSC encourages programs to leverage limited resources by partnering and collaborating with other funders of civil legal aid, including state and local governments, Interest on Lawyers’ Trust Accounts (IOLTA), access to justice commissions, the private bar, philanthropic foundations, and the business community.

 LSC is headed by a bipartisan board of directors whose 11 members are appointed by the President and confirmed by the Senate.

 Who is helped by LSC-funded programs?

 LSC-funded programs help people who live in households with annual incomes at or below 125% of the federal poverty guidelines – in 2015, $14,713 for an individual, $30,313 for a family of four.
 Clients come from every ethnic group and every age group and live in rural, suburban, and urban areas.
 They are the working poor, veterans, homeowners and renters, families with children, farmers, people with disabilities, and the elderly.
 Women - many of whom are struggling to keep their children safe and their families together - comprise 70 percent of clients.

 What kinds of legal issues do low-income people need help with?